Toni Collette: 2005–2011: Supporting roles and United States of Tara

 In 2008, Collette accepted the leading role in the Showtime TV comedy-drama series, United States of Tara.
 Created by Steven Spielberg and Diablo Cody, it revolves around Tara Gregson, a wife and mother of two, who has dissociative identity disorder, and is coping with alternate personalities.
 She was given the leading role by Spielberg without auditioning.
 In the role, she portrayed multiple characters and found that it required more preparation than she normally did.
 However, after she understood the characters better, she found it easier to play them.
 The show was originally planned for a twelve-episode season, but was renewed for a second and third season after it gave the network its highest ratings since 2004.
-The series and her performance received "generally favorable reviews".
+The series and her performance received generally favorable reviews.
 Tim Goodman of the San Francisco Chronicle called her a "tour de force", and Ariana Bacle of Entertainment Weekly praised the actor's "flawless" transition between personalities that felt so "insanely distinct" that they could have each been a different actor.
 Collette won both the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series and the Golden Globe for Best Actress in a TV Comedy in 2009 and was nominated for both again in the following year.
-Also in 2009 she lent her voice to the critically acclaimed stop-motion dramedy Mary and Max.
+Also in 2009, she provided voice acting as Mary in the animated film Mary and Max.

 Collette was originally set to star in 2009's Away We Go, but dropped out due to scheduling conflicts.
 She then starred as a single mother of a precocious child in Jesus Henry Christ (2011).
 The film received "mixed or average reviews"; James Plath of Movie Metropolis called her "terrific" but John DeFore of The Hollywood Reporter felt that she was severely underutilised.
 She later had a supporting role in the horror-comedy Fright Night (2011).
 The film reunited her with filmmaker Craig Gillespie who had directed her in several episodes of United States of Tara.
 Debbie Lynn Elias of Behind the Lens called her "pitchfork perfect" while Emmet Asher-Perrin of Tor.com said that she was "charming as always".
-The film received "generally favorable reviews", and was a commercial success grossing US$40.5 million on a US$30 million budget.
+The film received "generally favorable reviews".